-This machine learning algorithm can be divided into two model – bottom up or top down:
+This machine learning method can be divided into two model – bottom up or top down:

 Bottom-up (Hierarchical Agglomerative Clustering, HAC)

-- At the beginning of the algorithm, take each document as a single cluster.
+- At the beginning of this machine learning technique, take each document as a single cluster.

 - In a new cluster, merged two items at a time.
 How the combines merge involves calculative a difference between every incorporated pair and therefore the alternative samples.
 There are many options to do this.
 Some of them are:

 a.
 Complete linkage: Similarity of the furthest pair.
 One limitation is that outliers might cause the merging of close groups later than is optimal.